wavebeem/wavebeem.com/src/blog/2016-08-22-leaning-tower-of-babel.md

 ---
 title: "The leaning tower of Babel"
-description: "An exploration of Babel's caveats"
+description: "An exploration of Babel's caveats."
 ---

 @[toc]